safrazik/vue-file-agent/README.md

 - Externally controllable via Vue bindings and methods
 - Built in support for server side validation and error handling
 - Official [Upload Server Examples](upload-server-examples) for **PHP** and **Node Js**
+- File names can be edited with `:editable` prop
+- Intuitive drag & drop sortable with `:sortable` prop
+- Resumable uploads with `:resumable` prop through [tus.io](https://tus.io) protocol
+- Can be used with any css/component framework, including but not limited to: Bootstrap, Bulma, Tailwind, Vuetify, etc.

 ## Basic Usage